-There are many contraceptive methods available in Australia, including implants and injections, intrauterine devices (IUDs, both copper and hormonal), emergency contraception, pills and vaginal rings, barrier methods (male and female condoms and diaphragms), female and male sterilisation and natural methods (natural family planning).
+There are many contraceptive methods available in Australia, including implants, intrauterine devices (IUDs, both copper and hormonal), injections, pills, vaginal rings, barrier methods (male and female condoms and diaphragms), female and male sterilisation, emergency contraception and natural methods (natural family planning).

 Choosing the right contraception for you

 When you are choosing the method of contraception that is right for you, it is important to have accurate information and to talk openly about your options with any partner.
 It is also important to think about how well each method works, the possible side effects, how easy it is to use and how much it costs.

 The method you choose will depend on a range of factors, such as your general health, lifestyle and relationships, your risk of getting a sexually transmissible infection (STI) and how important it is for you not to get pregnant.